COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Chelation therapy is performed on an outpatient basis.

-Chelation is a very effective way to treat heavy-metal poisoning.
+Chelation is a very effective way to treat heavy metal poisoning.
 The U.S. Food and Drug Administration (FDA) has approved prescription chelation therapy for the treatment of lead poisoning.
-Injected EDTA binds with the harmful metal and both are then eliminated from the body through the kidneys.
+Injected EDTA (ethylenediaminetetraacetic acid) binds with the harmful metal and both are then eliminated from the body through the kidneys.

 Some health professionals have also used chelation therapy to treat atherosclerosis and/or coronary artery disease, although there is not enough scientific evidence to prove that this treatment is effective.
 Some people believe that EDTA binds with calcium deposits (the part of plaque that obstructs the flow of blood to the heart) in the arteries, and then EDTA "cleans out" the calcium deposits from the arteries, reducing the risk of heart problems.
 Research results have been inconsistent.
 Chelation therapy should not replace lifestyle changes or standard treatments for coronary artery disease.